Meffert-Lab/SCRAP/PLATFORM-SETUP.md

 conda init bash	#For bash
 ```

+You may need to close and reopen your Terminal following Miniconda installation.

 ### Not using Homebrew
 If you prefer not to use Homebrew, you can install Git as follows.